-CROP AND SOIL SCIENCES Department of Crop and Soil Sciences College of Agriculture and Natural Resources 101 Introduction to Crop Science Fall.
-3(2-2) Principles of crop production including crop and soil management and improvement.
+CROP AND SOIL SCIENCES Department of Crop and Soil Sciences College of Agriculture and Natural Resources 101 Introduction to Crop Science Fall, 3(2-2) Principles of crop production including crop and soil management and improvement.
 International and sustainable agriculture.
 Water quality issues.
-Computer Applications in Agronomy 110 Fall.
+Agricultural Industries Seminar 105 Fall.
+1(2-0) SA: AEE 105 Preparing students to succeed academically and professionally and introducing them to opportunities in the agriculture industry.
+110 Computer Applications in Agronomy Fall.
 2(1-2) R: Open only to students in the College of Agriculture and Natural Resources.
-Not open to students with credit in CSF 101 Use of computers in agriculture.
+Not open to students with credit in CSE 101.
+Use of computers in agriculture.
 Basic computer operating systems.
 Management and use of storage media.
-Laboratory experience in word processing, spread sheets, data bases, programming languages, networking, and software related to agriculture.
+Laboratory experience in word processing, spread sheets, data bases, programming languag-es, networking, and software related to agriculture.
+120 Agricultural Industry Issues Fall, 3(3-0) Issues facing the agricultural industry.
+Role of government in addressing these issues.
 135 Crop Scouting and Investigation Spring.
-2(3-0) P:M: CSS 101 Crop production, pest scouting and other production problems, and field diagnoses.
+2(3-0) Interdepartmental with Horticulture.
+Administered by Crop and Soil Sciences.
+P: CSS 101 or HRT 203 Crop production, pest scouting and other production problems, and field diagnoses.
 Interaction with agriculture clientele.
 151 Seed and Grain Quality Spring.
 2(2-2) SA: CSS 051 Principles and practices of producing, conditioning, testing and marketing field crop seed.
 Grain grading and quality evaluation.
-156 Weed Management Fall.
-3(2-2) R: Open only to freshmen or sophomores.
-Not open to students in Crop and .
-Soil Sciences.
-Cultural, mechanical, biological, and chemical weed management practices in agronomic crops.
 171 Operations Budgeting for Golf Course Managers Spring.
 2(3-0) RB: CSS 232 and CSS 210 Not open to students with credit in CSS 071.
-Budgeting, Financial analysis, Purchasing and materials management for golf course operations.
-Golf Turf Irrigation 178 Spring.
+Budgeting.
+Financial analysis.
+Purchasing and materials management for golf course operations.
+178 Golf Turf Irrigation Spring.
 2(2-2) Not open to students with credit in CSS 078.